Freddessson/awesome-grid/README.md

 <h3>Run</h3>
+tst
 1. Launch mongoDB: "mongod"<br />
 2. Start backend.
 Go to "Backend" folder and run "Node server.js" in terminal.
 This will return "Magic happens on port 3500" <br />
 3. Launch the View (React).
-Run "npm run dev" in "awesome-grid" folder The View runs at http://localhost:8080/<br />
+Run "npm run dev" in "awesome-grid" folder.
+The View runs at http://localhost:8080/<br />